pluginsGLPI/doc/source/datainjection/index.rst

 ^^^^^^^^^^^^^^^^^^^

 -  From the **File to inject** tab, you need to choose a file on your computer with exactly the same structure as the data already imported.
 -  Then define the **encoding** (ISO8859-1 for Windows files, UTF-8 for Linux files.
-Automatic detection can be used to determine the encoding, but willslows down file processing.We strongly recommend that you always work in UTF-8.)
+Automatic detection can be used to determine the encoding, but will slow down file processing.
+We strongly recommend that you always work in UTF-8.)

 Once the file has been validated, you will be taken to the **Mappings** tab